Hydrogen diffusion in the lower mantle revealed by machine learning potentials: Discussion

-Bridgmanite is the most abundant mineral phase of the lower mantle, while the second most abundant, ferropericlase, remains dry under lower mantle conditions {\citep{Bolfan-Casanova2002,Muir2018}}.
-Therefore, we believe that the main medium for water transport in the lower mantle is bridgmanite.
-To evaluate the effect of hydrogen diffusivity on the distribution of water in the lower mantle, we calculate hydrogen diffusion length scales for bridgmanite and post-perovskite, based on hydrogen diffusion coefficients derived along the mantle geotherm \citep{Katsura2010a} (\figref{length}). {The diffusion length scale is given by $L_d=\sqrt{2 \widetilde{D}_{\mathrm{H}} t}$, where $\widetilde{D}_{\mathrm{H}}$ is the estimated chemical diffusivity of hydrogen ({\eqtref{eq:chemical}}) and $t$ represents the time scale, considering the first chemical diffusion mechanism as discussed in {\secref{sec:chemical}}.} With an assumed mantle convection velocity of 5 cm per year, the estimated time scale for one mantle convection cycle is $\sim$100 Ma \citep{Holzapfel2005a}.
+Bridgmanite is the most abundant mineral phase of the lower mantle. {{\citeA{hernandez_incorporation_2013}} found that the partition coefficient of water between ferropericlase and bridgmanite is around 90 at 24 GPa using {\textit{ab initio}} methods.
+This suggests that the water content in bridgmanite is about two orders of magnitude higher than in coexisting ferropericlase, the second most abundant lower mantle mineral, aligning with average estimates of water solubility in them. {\cite{lu_solubility_2023}}.
+Furthermore, {\citeA{Muir2018}} calculated water distribution among various lower mantle mineral phases, revealing that for a few hundred ppm of water in the lower mantle, most of the water is partitioned into Al-bearing bridgmanite.} Therefore, the main medium for water transport in the lower mantle may be bridgmanite.
+To evaluate the effect of hydrogen diffusivity on the distribution of water in the lower mantle, we calculate hydrogen diffusion length scales for bridgmanite and post-perovskite, based on hydrogen diffusion coefficients derived along the mantle geotherm \cite{Katsura2010a} (Figure~\ref{fig:length}). {The diffusion length scale is given by $L_d=\sqrt{2 \widetilde{D}_{\mathrm{H}} t}$, where $\widetilde{D}_{\mathrm{H}}$ is the estimated chemical diffusivity of hydrogen ({Eq.~\ref{eq:chemical}}) and $t$ represents the time scale, considering the first chemical diffusion mechanism as discussed in {Section~\ref{sec:chemical}}.} With an assumed mantle convection velocity of 5 cm per year, the estimated time scale for one mantle convection cycle is $\sim$100 Ma \cite{Holzapfel2005a}.
 The corresponding hydrogen diffusion length scales in bridgmanite and post-perovskite are less than 12 km, regardless of depths, water content, and hydrogen incorporation mechanisms {(assuming (Mg + 2H){\textsubscript{Si}} and (Al + H){\textsubscript{Si}} are analogs regarding hydrogen diffusion).
-Considering that a portion of water may undergo much slower chemical diffusion coupled with cation vacancies ({\secref{sec:chemical}}), this diffusion length would be shorter.} Therefore, water brought into the lower mantle by the subducting slabs would be locally confined, leading to a heterogeneous distribution of water throughout the Earth's lower mantle.
+Considering that a portion of water may undergo much slower chemical diffusion coupled with cation vacancies ({Section~\ref{sec:chemical}}), this diffusion length would be even shorter.} Therefore, water brought into the lower mantle by the subducting slabs would be locally confined, leading to a heterogeneous distribution of water throughout the Earth's lower mantle.
 However, other important factors that might influence hydrogen diffusion behavior in bridgmanite, such as grain boundary diffusion and compositional effects (e.g., iron content), need further study to corroborate this conclusion.